TwoRavens/TwoRavens/docs/D3M/index.md

 # Additional Resource

 Please noted that this is a TA3 interface.
-Please refer to this [Gitlab](https://gitlab.com/datadrivendiscovery/ta3ta2-api) for more information about the API of TA2 and the json schema we used to communicate.
+Please refer to this [Gitlab](https://gitlab.com/datadrivendiscovery/ta3ta2-api) for more information about the API of TA2 and the json schema we used for communication.